ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 config.mentions = [ { feed: '/users?query={encodedQuery}' } ];
 ```

 To avoid multiple HTTP requests to your endpoint service each HTTP response is cached by default and shared globally.
-To disable caching use [`cache configuration option`](https://docs.ckeditor.com/ckeditor4/docs/#!/api/CKEDITOR_plugins_mentions_configDefinition#property-cache).
+To disable caching use {@linkapi CKEDITOR.plugins.mentions.configDefinition.cache cache} configuration option.

 ### Asynchronous callback